No items found.

 1.3 Superhost threshold

 You need a 4.8+ overall rating to qualify for Superhost.
 Airbnb reports Superhosts earn 60% more RevPAR.
-For more on earnings, see our guide to Superhost earnings.
+For more on earnings, see the guide to Superhost earnings.

 2. Responding to reviews